Random Ruby Notes

 if variable == nil puts "wrong way of checking variable is defined" end

 The right way for checking for array emptiness or non-emptyness

 Rather than using

-puts "not the right way to check emptiness"
+if then puts "not the right way to check emptiness" end

 The above code is incorrect, because it will always return true as it checks for an array being defined, which is always true (for an empty array), rather than checking for the length of the array being zero.

 If you needed to load a class definition dynamically, usually by passing the string of the class at Runtime, in Java the facility is:

 The equivalent in doing this for Ruby: